Why Choose the Biology Department at Eastern?

 - BA in Biological Studies (for field or laboratory work)

-- BA in Environmental Studies (interdisciplinary preparation for law, regulatory and policy work)
+- BS in Environmental Science (interdisciplinary preparation for law, regulatory and policy work)

 - BS in Biology and MEd (5 year program for secondary science education offered through the Loeb School of Education; graduates are state-certified)